-Please consult your veterinarian to be sure all vaccinations are up to date, and if a booster is needed during the season.
+Please consult your veterinarian to be sure all vaccinations are up to date.
 Do not give medication without consultation from a qualified, licensed veterinarian.

 from Wikipedia, the free encyclopedia (http://en.wikipedia.org/wiki/Dirofilaria_immitis)

 Heartworm (Dirofilaria immitis) is a parasitic roundworm that is spread from host to host through the bites of mosquitoes.
 The heartworm is a type of filaria, a small thread-like worm.
 The definitive host is the dog but it can also infect cats, wolves, coyotes, foxes and other animals, such as ferrets, sea lions and even, under very rare circumstances, humans.
 The parasite is commonly called "heartworm"; however, that is a misnomer because the adult actually resides in the pulmonary arterial system (lung arteries) for the most part, and the primary effect on the health of the animal is a manifestation of damage to the lung vessels and tissue.
 Occasionally, adult heartworms migrate to the right heart and even the great veins in heavy infections.
 Heartworm infection may result in serious disease for the host.

 Although at one time confined to the southern United States, heartworm has now spread to nearly all locations where its vector, the mosquito, is found.
 Transmission of the parasite occurs in all of the United States (cases have even been reported in Alaska), and the warmer regions of Canada.
 The highest infection rates are found within 150 miles of the coast from Texas to New Jersey, and along the Mississippi River and its major tributaries.
 It has also been found in South America, southern Europe, Southeast Asia, the Middle East, Australia, Korea, and Japan.